 The construction of Phase 2, upgrades to the pump station at 11555 225 Street, including replacement of all four pumps, electrical upgrades, new pipe and upgrades to the floors of the wet wells, was awarded to Drake Excavating Ltd. (2016) and is substantially complete.
 The pump station is currently in operation.

 Phase 3 is the forcemain from Cliff Avenue, 221 Street, Lougheed Highway, Steeves Street and tie-in to the South Slope interceptor at River Road.
-The Phase 3 forcemain is currently under design with construction anticipated in 2022.
+The Phase 3 forcemain is currently under design.